Previous X-Ray or Scan Films

-- When you arrive at any of our Adelaide radiology clinics, our friendly team will greet you and ensure that you have all of the necessary referral information.
+- When you arrive at any of our Adelaide radiology clinics, please QR scan in and one of our friendly receptionists will greet you and ensure that you have all of the necessary referral information.
 This will include information from your referring clinician, your contact details, and your Medicare and/or pension card details.
 We require this information each time you visit, so even if you have been to Australian Radiology Clinics before, please ensure that you have this information with you.

 - If you would like your electronic images and radiology report to be sent to a different clinician (rather than the one who referred you to Australian Radiology Clinics), please let us know and we will be happy to arrange this for you.

-At Australian Radiology Clinics, we are happy to accept patient visitors from overseas.
-We also accept Workcover claims, motor vehicle claims, insurance claims, as well as all Medicare and DVA eligible examinations.
+At Australian Radiology Clinics, we are happy to accept patient visitors from overseas at a discounted fee.
+We also have a dedicated Accounts Department who specialise in Workcover claims, motor vehicle claims, insurance claims, as well as all Medicare and DVA eligible examinations.
 We bulk bill most Medicare eligible examinations (conditions apply).

 Our friendly and experienced reception team is always on hand to discuss the requirements for our bulk billing radiology services, as well as any other information you need about our procedures or making an appointment.